FGMEMBERS/ComperSwift/ComperSwift-readme.txt

 (view 0), in other modes (chase etc.) it shifts the view up & down.
 This is to be resolved.

-The engine model still requires some more work too, but seems to be generating the right sort of power at the right rpm.
-The issues with the engine are concerned with the gearing, fuel consumption and mixture settings.

-The engine will start and run with the mixture at the default setting of 1.0 but won't generate enough power to move the a/c.
-This is intentional.
-The 'parking brake' has been set to 0.04, to simulate the rolling resistance of the low-pressure tyres fitted to the Swift.
 Afaik, the Swift had no brakes and relied upon it's low approach speed and the rolling resistance of the LP tyres to stop once on the ground.

 Once the engine is running, you can either control the throttle manually or via the AP.